Smaug123/WoofWare.Myriad/README.md

 RestEase is complex, and handles a lot of different stuff.

+* If you set the `BaseAddress` on your input `HttpClient`, make sure to end with a trailing slash on any trailing directories (so `"blah/foo/"` rather than `"blah/foo"`).
+  We combine URIs using `UriKind.Relative`, so without a trailing slash, the last component may be chopped off.
 * Parameters are serialised solely with `ToString`, and there's no control over this;
   nor is there control over encoding in any sense.
 * Deserialisation follows the same logic as the `JsonParse` generator,